HYPR Affirm: Overview

 Affirm offers the following verification steps:

-Name | Description |
+| Name | Description |

-Login Identifier | Initiates the HYPR Affirm IdV process.
+| Login Identifier | Initiates the HYPR Affirm IdV process.
 This option will always display Required. |

-Escalate to Live Chat | If toggled On and the requester fails the IdV flow checks, the requester is placed into a video and chat session with the approver. |
+| Escalate to Live Chat | If toggled On and the requester fails the IdV flow checks, the requester is placed into a video and chat session with the approver. |

-Location | A location based upon the requester's IP address will be displayed to the approver. |
+| Location | A location based upon the requester's IP address will be displayed to the approver. |

-Identity Verification | This step involves presenting a document (such as passport or driver's license) that gets compared against the identity data from HR.
-It may optionally include a liveness check. |
+| Document and Biometric Verification | This step involves presenting a document (such as passport or driver's license) that gets compared against the identity data from HR.
+It may optionally include a liveness check, document-type restrictions, and allowed ID-issuing country controls. |

-Photo ID and Liveness Capture | Requires upload of a valid photo ID and a subsequent real-time selfie, both of which will be compared to each other to verify a match.
+| Photo ID and Liveness Capture | Requires either upload of a valid photo ID or use of a directory-sourced anchor image (depending on configuration), followed by a real-time selfie that is compared to the reference image to verify a match.
 This step does not inspect identity data and only concerns image comparison to mitigate risks of deepfakes. |

-Approver Chat and Video | Opens a chat window between the approver (often a manager) and the requester. |
+| Approver Chat and Video | Opens a chat window between the approver (often a manager) and the requester. |

-Attestation | Required in order for the verification flow to issue an Outcome.
+| Attestation | Required in order for the verification flow to issue an Outcome.
 An approver must review the request before the Outcome is issued.
 The approver is either a person or HYPR automated approval.
 HYPR automated approval calculates approval based on the results of the previous steps. |

 Details for each of these steps can be found on the HYPR documentation website.
 See Administering HYPR Affirm for more information.